ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

-Now we have a classification report for our model on a true testing set!
-There is a lot more to Natural Language Processing than what we've covered here, and its vast expanse of topic could fill up several college courses!
+Displayed on the classification report is a true evaluation of our overall model!